Skepticism in law: Origin

 Skepticism (American English and Canadian English) or scepticism (British English and Australian English) is a philosophical approach that includes a scientific method and a rejection of unevidenced claims to certainty.
 Skepticism has been known in various degrees.
 Pyrrho was the first philosopher who developed it to a high degree.
 Greek Sophist were also skeptics.
 Protagoras was a famous Greek Sophist.
 Greek Sophists were also law teachers.

 Writing about the courts of Athenian democracy, Bertrand Russell states: "In general, there were a large number of judges to hear each case.
 The plaintiff and defendant, or prosecutor and accused, appeared in person, not through professional lawyers.
 Naturally, success or failure depended largely on oratorical skill in appealing to popular prejudices.
 Although a man had to deliver his own speech, he could hire an expert to write a speech for him, or, as many preferred, he could pay for instruction in the arts required for success in the law courts.
 These arts the Sophists were supposed to teach".

-Stumpf writes about Sophists as, "It was their skepticism and relativism that made them suspect.
-No one would have criticized them for training lawyers, as they did, to be able to argue either side of a case" Philosophy, History & Problems, p.
-30. American legal skeptics are influenced by 'pragmatism' of William James, Dr. John Dewey, and F.e.S.
-Schiller.
+Samuel Enoch Stumpf writes about Sophists, "It was their skepticism and relativism that made them suspect.
+No one would have criticized them for training lawyers, as they did, to be able to argue either side of a case".
+American legal skeptics are influenced by pragmatism of William James, John Dewey, and Charles Peirce.

-Bertrand Russell declares that William James's doctrine is "an attempt to build a superstructure of belief upon a foundation of scepticism".
-One of the three founders of pragmatism, Schiller, considered himself a disciple of Protagoras.
-See These are the reasons for the preference of some people for the word 'skepticism'.
+Bertrand Russell declared that William James's doctrine is "an attempt to build a superstructure of belief upon a foundation of scepticism".